 Stephanie is a communications professional with over twenty years of experience working for nonprofit organizations, electoral campaigns, and government agencies.
 As the Director of Communications, Stephanie drives the organization’s messaging and communications to promote smart justice strategies that increase safety and reduce costs.

 Prior to joining Californians for Safety and Justice, Stephanie was the Director of Communications and Marketing for the Center for Youth Wellness where she developed the organization’s communications department from the ground up.
 For three years, she served as Director of Communications for San Francisco District Attorney George Gascón.
 In this position, she ran a high volume press operation, managed media relations on high profile cases, and executed media strategies on issues such as criminal justice reform, immigration reform, and alternative sentencing.

 For ten years, Stephanie was co-founder and principal of a political consulting and public relations firm where she ran candidate, issue driven, and media campaigns that focused on the needs of children, families, and marginalized populations.
 She previously served on the Board of Directors of Chinese for Affirmative Action, Emerge California and is one of the founders of PowerPAC.org.

 Stephanie received a Bachelor of Arts in English and a minor in Asian American Studies from San Francisco State University.
-She lives in San Francisco with her family.
+She lives in Oakland with her son.